 When it comes to support, this shoe lacks many rivals.
 Arch support, effective lacing system, and lateral support are all there.
 The Sawtooth II comes with Oboz's "O Fit" insole, which is sturdy and provides excellent arch support.
 It is much more robust than the majority of the insoles that we saw in this test.

 For a "low cut" shoe, the Sawtooth II comes up higher around the ankles than most other hiking shoes, adding to its support.
 The eyelets for the laces run up high on the upper, so locking down your ankle really works with these shoes.
 And the cut of the shoe cradles the heel well, so we didn't feel like we had to crank on the laces to keep our heels in place.
 Even more, the stiff upper materials reinforce the support of the shoe.
-Only the Hoka One One Sky Arkali provides a more dialed-in fit, with a high ankle opening and velcro straps that help for subtle adjustments on the fly.
+Few shoes provide a more dialed-in fit.

 The Sawtooth's outsole has enough torsional rigidity to withstand rough terrain, boulder hopping, and scrambling.
 Among all contenders, these shoes are our top choice for backpacking with a heavier pack.
 It is a common piece of advice to wear a hiking boot rather than a shoe if your pack weighs more than 25-30 pounds.
 Boots will provide more ankle stability, but they can also create more pressure points and hot spots.
 If you've sworn boots off for good, we recommend these shoes as a great alternative.
 We would also recommend this shoe for someone who mostly hikes, but may do one or two short backpacking trips per year and doesn't want to buy a pair of boots.